cloudlayerio/docs/docs/api-reference/account.md

 Make sure your `Content-Type` gets set to `application/json`, and that you have placed your `X-API-Key` header with your API Key from your account.
 :::

-## Response
+## Account Response
-The values, unless otherwise indicated, are for each monthly billing cycle if you're using a fixed plan.
-For usage plans, the totals are for the plan's lifetime.
+The account values for each account response.
+If an error occurs the appropriate [HTTP Status Code](/#http-status-codes) will be returned.

 :::info
 An account usage threshold email gets sent to you if your nearing one of your limits or credit is low.